주메뉴 바로가기 본문으로 바로가기

 Get the 15-Slide Framework as a Ready-to-Use Template

 The GoodPello Biz Toolkit biotech investor deck template puts this entire structure into a finished, editable file.
-Built around a fictional ImmuneBiotech scenario, it's immediately adaptable for any science- or technology-driven company — biotech, IT, deep tech, or beyond.
+Built around a realistic ImmuneBiotech case study, the framework can be applied immediately to biotech, AI, software, deep tech, and other technology-driven companies. — biotech, IT, deep tech, or beyond.

 👉 The template follows every principle in this guide.
 Customize it and use it right away.